Discovering Policies with DOMiNO: Diversity Optimization Maintaining Near Optimality: Experiments

-\textbf{Agent.} \cref{fig:architecture} shows an overview of DOMiNO's components and their interactions, instantiated in an actor-critic agent.
+Our experiments are designed to validate and get confidence in the DOMiNO agent.
+We emphasize that we do not explicitly compare DOMiNO with previous work nor argue that one works better than the other.
+Instead, we address the following questions: \textbf{(a)} Can DOMiNO discover diverse policies that are near optimal? see \cref{fig:scaling_results}, \cref{supp:motionfigures}, \cref{fig:walker_stand_min} and the videos in the supplementary. \textbf{(b)} Can DOMiNO balance the QD trade-off? see \cref{fig:scaling_results}, \cref{fig:scaling_results} \& \ref{fig:10_latent_qd_summary}. \textbf{(c)} Do the discovered policies enable robustness and fast adaptation to perturbations of the environment? (see \cref{fig:kshot}). \\ \textbf{Environment.} We conducted most of our experiments on domains from the DM Control Suite \citep{tassa2018deepmind}, standard continuous control locomotion tasks where diverse near-optimal policies should naturally correspond to different gaits.
+Due to space considerations, we present Control Suite results on the walker.stand task.
+In the supplementary, however, we present similar results for walker.walk and BiPedal walker from OpenAI Gym \citep{Brockman2016bipedal} suggesting that the method generalizes across different reward functions and domains.
+We also include the challenging \textit{dog} domain with $38$ actions and a $223-$dimensional observation space, which is one of the more challenging domains in control suite.\\ \textbf{Agent.} \cref{fig:architecture} shows an overview of DOMiNO's components and their interactions, instantiated in an actor-critic agent.
 While acting, the agent samples a new latent variable $z \in [1,n]$ uniformly at random at the start of each episode.
 We train all the policies \textit{simultaneously} and provide this latent variable as an input.
 For the average reward state occupancy, the agent keeps an empirical running average for each latent policy of the rewards $\vavgi$ and features (either from the environment $\phi_{obs}$ or torso embedding $\phi_{embedding}$) $\psiavgi$ encountered, where the average is taken as $\tilde x^i = \alpha_d \tilde x^{i-1} + (1-\alpha_d) \frac{1}{T} \sum\nolimits_{t=1}^T x^i(s_t,a_t)$ with decay factor $\alpha_d$.
 Varying $\alpha_d$ can make the estimation more online (small $\alpha_d$, as used for the constraint), or less online (large $\alpha_d$, as needed for \cref{eq:problem_def}).
 The agent uses $\psiavgi$ to compute the diversity reward as described in \cref{eq:min_r}. $\vavgi$ is used to optimize the Lagrange multiplier $\mu$ for each policy as in \cref{eq:convex_constraint_lagrange} which is then used to weight the quality and diversity advantages for the policy gradient update.
 Pseudo code and further implementation details, as well as treatment of the discounted state occupancy, can be found in \cref{appendix:implementation}.